dbpedia/links/README.md

 # How to contribute links to DBpedia?
 If you're interested in contributing links and to learn more about the project, please visit the [how to wiki page](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia) for more detailed informations.

+# How to create/update links for one dataset?
+If you want to update links for one dataset, either create a new folder or update/patch an existing linkset and send a new pull request.
+Please follow the [how to](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia) to learn more about how to create a patch for the dataset which will be applied automatically on the next release.

+To make sure that your dataset is following proper conventions as mentioned in the [how to](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia).
+Below are instructions to run the framework and validation for your contributed folder before sending the pull request.

 # How to download the monthly link release
 If you want to download the current, or older, releases of the given links, please go [here](http://downloads.dbpedia.org/links/) and click at the corresponding month.